 Do Your Homework

 One is ready to buy shares once they have done thorough research on shares and the companies they are considering buying from.
-Analyse price tags and take advice form newsletters.
+Analyze price tags and take advice form newsletters.

 Read annual reports of companies you are considering investing in.
 Read their most recent news announcements and go online to check out their presentations to investors.
 Great investors do their homework.